doghouch/doghouch/README.md

 ---

-### Hobby Projects
+### Hobby/Personal Projects

 I have a few projects that I'm working on (in my free time):

-- HDMI capture using my aforementioned FPGA (I'm using a KV260 starter board from Xilinx)

-- Redesigning my website (due for a "2023 update")
+- FPGA-based network switch